 We write on behalf of the Natural Resources Defense Council (NRDC).
-Thank you for the opportunity to provide comment on the Second Concept Draft of a proposed rule that would detail the notification requirements and sales prohibitions for products containing Intentionally Added PFAS under Maine's Act to Stop Perfluoroalkyl and Polyfluoroalkyl Substances Pollution, 38 M.R.S. §1614 (the "Act").
+Thank you for the opportunity to provide comment on the proposed rule that would detail the notification requirements and sales prohibitions for products containing Intentionally Added PFAS under Maine's Act to Stop Perfluoroalkyl and Polyfluoroalkyl Substances Pollution, 38 M.R.S. §1614 (the "Act").